Optimal Mechanism Design for Agents with DSL Strategies: The Case of Sybil Attacks in Combinatorial Auctions: Introduction

 \subsection{Our Results}

-In Section~\ref{sec:motivating_example} we formally define our notion of loss-aversion, and apply it to the first-price and discrete first-price auctions.
-In Section~\ref{sec:other_concepts} (and the additional discussion of min-max regret in Appendix~\ref{app:minmax_regret}) we describe a hierarchy of solution concepts and their relations to our loss-aversion criterion, summarized in Figure~\ref{fig:notions_hierarchy}.
+In Section~\ref{sec:motivating_example} we formally define our solution concept, and apply it to the first-price and discrete first-price auctions.
+In Section~\ref{SEC:OTHER_CONCEPTS} (with the additional discussion of min-max regret in Appendix~\ref{app:minmax_regret}) we describe a hierarchy of solution concepts and their relations to the solution concept we introduce (\text{DSL}), as summarized in Figure~\ref{fig:notions_hierarchy}.

 In Section~\ref{sec:vcg_fnp}, we present our main result.
 We discuss VCG as a combinatorial auction under false-name attacks, when bidders may create shill identities to send bids.
 It is known that VCG is not dominant strategy truthful in these settings, and previous results were limited in establishing good welfare guarantees for combinatorial auctions generally under false-name attacks.
-We show that when bidders are loss-averse, VCG achieves optimal welfare even under false-name attacks.
+We show that when bidders use DSL strategies, VCG achieves optimal welfare even under the threat of false-name attacks.